YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-When Can I Stop Using a Neck Pillow After a Hair Transplant?
+When Can You Stop Using the Neck Pillow?

 This article is narrower than the full guide to sleep after a hair transplant.
-Here I am focusing on the neck pillow itself, because a useful tool can become uncomfortable if it presses on the donor area or keeps the patient awake.
+Here I am focusing on the neck pillow itself, because a useful tool can become a problem if it presses on the donor area, pushes the head into a bad angle, or keeps you awake.
+If the pillow is protecting the grafts but ruining rest, sleepless nights after FUE gives the wider sleep-safety frame.

 Why do clinics give a neck pillow after surgery?

 Clinics give a neck pillow because the first nights are awkward.
-The patient is tired, the scalp feels tight, the donor area may be tender, and the sleeping position feels unnatural.
+You are tired, the scalp feels tight, the donor area may be tender, and the sleeping position feels unnatural.
 A travel pillow can reduce careless turning and make back sleeping easier.
+The first-night setup matters because the pillow is only one part of position, room layout, and graft protection.

 The main purpose is control.
 The recipient area should stay away from direct pressure, rubbing, scratching, and sudden contact.
 If the pillow helps you stay still without pressing the scalp, it is doing its job.